-A new study led by the University of Bristol found that declines
+A new study led by the University of Bristol has found that the decline in

 They found that between 40 and 34 million years agothe Earth's climate has undergone significant climatic changes.
 Until 40 million years ago, in the Eocene, Antarctica was covered with lush forests, but by 34 million years ago, in the Oligocene, these forests were replaced by thick continental ice sheets, as in modern Antarctica.
 The main reason for the transition from a greenhouse to an ice age is widely discussed, and there is little information about how the climate on land has changed.
 An international team of scientists used molecular fossils preserved in ancient coals to reconstruct the temperature on land during this transition.